Informed Consent is a dynamic, iterative process beginning with subject recruitment and continuing until the research study is closed.

 Informed Consent-Authorization Specimen Addendum (updated 26 Jan 2011)

 Informed Consent Specimen Addendum (updated 26 Jan 2011).
-If using this addendum (that doesn't contain authorization elements), you must also use a separate, standalone HIPAA Authorization (HIP-004) form.
+If using this addendum (that doesn't contain authorization elements), you must include the HIPAA authorization elements that differ from the main study.

 Consent form addendum to describe optional genetic research